kart-projects/Goodreads-books/README.md

 ![alt text](Images/CRISP-DM.png "CRISP-DM Methodology")

-Our main aim with this repo is to provide a practical understanding of this methodology and not to re-write the entire documentation about each steps.
+Our main aim with this repo is to provide a practical understanding of this methodology and not to rewrite the entire documentation about each steps.
 These are already available online.
-For a more detailed information about each steps in this methodology please checkout https://www.datasciencecentral.com/profiles/blogs/crisp-dm-a-standard-methodology-to-ensure-a-good-outcome.
+For a detailed information about each steps in this methodology please checkout https://www.datasciencecentral.com/profiles/blogs/crisp-dm-a-standard-methodology-to-ensure-a-good-outcome.

 ## Queries :thinking: <a name="Questions"></a>